-Next, they should ensure that their software meets the relevant standards and guidelines, such as those set forth by the FDA or EMA.
+Next, they should make sure their software complies with relevant standards and guidelines, like those the FDA or EMA establish.
 This may include conducting clinical studies or obtaining premarket clearance or approval.
 Finally, they must implement robust quality management systems to ensure that the software is continually monitored and updated to meet the latest standards and guidelines.

 It is also important for Digital Health companies to be aware of the compliance requirements for SaMD.
 This includes ensuring that their software is secure and protected against hacking or data breaches, as well as complying with data privacy laws such as HIPAA in the US.